 3. To have an officer dispatched call the non-emergency number at 916-874-5115.

-· Document everything you do and get copies for your records.
-Names, phone numbers, incident or claims numbers, copies of statements, copies of checks, etc. are all important.
-Law enforcement needs a lot of this information right away to begin an investigation.
-This will help the dispute process with your financial institutions as well as help with future criminal investigations, and further assist you in recovering from being a victim of Identify Theft.
+· Document everything you do and get copies for your records; names, phone numbers, incident or claims numbers, copies of statements, copies of checks, etc. are all important.
+Law enforcement needs much of this information right away to begin an investigation.
+This will help the dispute process with your financial institutions as well as help with future criminal investigations, and further assist your recovery from being a victim of Identify Theft.

 Criminal Identity Theft:

-· Criminal Identity Theft occurs when someone who is cited or arrested for a crime uses another person's name and identifying information resulting in a criminal record being created in that person's name.
+· Criminal Identity Theft occurs when someone who is cited or arrested for a crime uses another person's name and identifying information, resulting in a criminal record in that person's name.

 Annual Credit Report.com – www.annualcreditreport.com